 Note: these are not cut-off scores, merely recommended minimums and a range of average scores across cohorts.

 Applicants who majored in psychology may apply to the program without the Subject GRE score, but if admitted they will be required to submit their scores before enrollment.
+If you did not major in psychology, you must submit Subject GRE scores with your application.
 There are no exceptions to this requirement.

 Note that the Subject test is only given twice a year by ETS.